 This tutorial covers how to serve a static website from a DreamObjects bucket, but doesn’t cover how to create the files for the static website itself.

 Make sure you have a working installation of S3cmd (version 1.6 or greater) before proceeding.

 Creating the bucket

 The name of the bucket must be the same name of the DNS entry for the website.
 For example, if your website is www.example.com, name the bucket www.example.com:

 [[email protected]]$ s3cmd mb s3://www.example.com Bucket 's3://www.example.com/' created

 Creating the website for the bucket

 Once the bucket is created, use s3cmd to configure the bucket as a website.
-The option ws-create takes many arguments, but for this example the default index page is configured:
+The option ws-create takes many arguments.
+In this example, the default index page is configured: